Azure/azure-webpubsub/docs/concepts/overview.md

 * **Client Events**: Events are created during the lifecycle of a client connection.
 For example, a simple WebSocket client connection creates a `connect` event when it tries to connect to the service, a `send` event when it tries the send messages to the service, and a `disconnect` event when it disconnects from the service.
 Details about *client events* are illustrated in [Client Protocol](#client_protocol) section.

-* **Event Handler**: Event handler contains the logic to handle the client events.
-Event handler needs to be registered and configured in the service through portal or Azure CLI beforehand.
+* **Event Handler**: The event handler contains the logic to handle the client events.
+Event handler needs to be registered and configured in the service through the portal or Azure CLI beforehand.
 Details are described in [Event Handler](#event_handler) section.
-The place to host the event handler logic, is generally considered as the server side.
+The place to host the event handler logic is generally considered as the server-side.

-* **Server**: Server has the ability to handle client events, to manage client connections, to monitor group messages, and to publish messages to groups.
-Server, comparing to the client, is trustful.
+* **Server**: The server can handle client events, manage client connections, monitor group messages, and publish messages to groups.
+The server, comparing to the client, is trustworthy.
 Details about **server** are described in [Server Protocol](#server_protocol) section.

 <a name="event_handler"></a>
 Service provides two modes for the event handlers to be invoked.
 One is called `PUSH` mode, that the event handlers expose public endpoints for the service to call, as can be considered as a *webhook*.
-The other mode is called `LISTEN` mode, that the event handler connects to the `/server` endpoint the service exposes.
+The other mode is called `LISTEN` mode, in which the event handler connects to the `/server` endpoint the service exposes.

 <a name="client_protocol"></a>